DataDog/dd-trace-rb/docs/GettingStarted.md

 We recommend setting the environment variable `DD_TRACE_SAMPLE_RATE=1.0` in all new applications using `ddtrace`.

-App Analytics, previously configured with the `analytics.enabled` setting, is deprecated in favor of Tracing without Limits™.
+App Analytics, previously configured with the `tracing.analytics.enabled` setting, is deprecated in favor of Tracing without Limits™.
 Documentation for this [deprecated configuration is still available](https://docs.datadoghq.com/tracing/legacy_app_analytics/).

 #### Application-side sampling